 Across the ages, London has produced and inspired countless stories.
 Fictitious or real characters and events in this amazing city have always held a fascination, from the anecdotal urban myth to grand tales of historic legend – from the everyday to the curious, and from the past to the present.
-The aim of the Poster Prize for Illustration competition 2019 is to attract artwork for display that is colourful, inspiring and celebrates the vibrant, multi-layered city that is London.
+The Poster Prize for Illustration competition 2019 is made up of art that is colourful, inspiring and celebrates the vibrant, multi-layered city that is London.

-The exhibition will display 100 illustrations chosen from a competition and chosen by an independent panel of judges.
+The exhibition displays 100 illustrations chosen from a competition and chosen by an independent panel of judges.

-Artists are invited to visually capture a familiar or lesser-known narrative in a single image.
-All stories, current or historical, real or fictional which feature this amazing city are welcome – your imagination is the limit.
+Artists were invited to visually capture a familiar or lesser-known narrative in a single image - current or historical, real or fictional which feature London.
 Stories could be those seen in a film or play, heard in poetry or music, or read in literature.
-They may be family anecdotes, or an impression of your daily observations.
-Your visual story could be inspired by London's history or contemporary city living.
+They may be family anecdotes, or an impression of the artists' daily observations, or of London's history or contemporary city living.
 What stories does London have to tell?

 Artists that impress the jury with their illustrated interpretation of a London story are in with a chance of having their work displayed at the famous London Transport Museum and winning the top prize.

-The competition is open to illustrators and students of illustration throughout the world.
-The top 100 entries selected by a panel of judges will be displayed in an exhibition at London Transport Museum that will run from February to Summer 2019.
-The winners will be announced at an event during the exhibition opening week.
+The top 100 entries selected by a panel of judges will be displayed in an exhibition at London Transport Museum that will run from 8 February to 14 July 2019.

 London Stories is organised by the Museum in partnership with the Association of Illustrators (AOI).